Are you looking for the best luaus on Oahu that don’t feel cheesy? Keep scrolling for my honest review of the Experience Nutridge Luau on Oahu.

 Arrival

 The people at Nutridge Luau did a great job of making sure we had detailed directions on how to get there, since we drove ourselves.
-They also offer their own transportation for those not renting a car.
+They also offer their own transportation for those who don’t rent a car.

-After everyone had entered, our emcee Kai did a Hawaiian chant to ask permission to enter Nutridge Estates.
+After everyone had entered, our emcee, Kai, did a Hawaiian chant to ask for permission to enter Nutridge Estates.
 Several dancers came out to chant their response.
 It’s the first time I’ve seen something like this at a luau.

 Welcome

-We walked into the gorgeous property and picked up our drinks, gave each other kukui nut leis, and then sat for a little presentation on what to expect throughout the night.
+We walked into the gorgeous property, picked up our drinks, and gave each other kukui nut leis.
+Then, we sat for a little presentation on what to expect throughout the night.

-Then, our emcee Kai told us a bit about Nutridge Estates and why most people have never heard of it.
+Then, our emcee, Kai, told us a bit about Nutridge Estates and why most people had never heard of it.
 We also learned that Nutridge Estates was the first place to grow macadamia nuts in Hawaii!

 Hula Dancing

-Next, we headed over the imu pit and sat on wooden benches in sort of an amphitheater set up.
+Next, we headed over the imu pit and sat on wooden benches in a sort of amphitheater set up.

 After they were finished, it was time to learn more about the imu.